UDerangell/ModeDrills/README.md

-Applet requires an old browser and JDK.
+- Applet requires an old browser and JDK.
 Works on Windows XP.
-Rubric.htm is the entry point
+- Rubric.htm is the entry point
+- javac UdmtModeDrill.java